COM6012/ScalableML/Lab 2 - RDD, DataFrame, ML pipeline, and parallelization.md

 ### Linear regression for advertising

 4. Add regularization to the [linear regression for advertising example](#example-linear-regression-for-advertising) and evaluate the prediction performance against the performance without any regularization.
 Study at least three different regularization settings.
+[Answer: Adding increasing regularisation parameters (0.1, 0.2, 0.5) increases each of the predictions each time.
+Not really sure what else to put here without just copy pasting it all in?]

 ### Logistic regression for document classification